 Tour group

-It’s best to plan your trip using a tourist-friendly operator such as Klook or Get Your Guide.
-I’ve used both in Korea, and they are extremely affordable options for foreigners and take care of all the nitty-gritty for you, so you can just sit back, relax and enjoy your day trip from Seoul.
+These tour operators take care of all the nitty-gritty for you, so you can just sit back, relax, and enjoy your day trip from Seoul.

 Thoughts on the best day trips from Seoul